MicrosoftDocs/azure-docs/articles/data-factory/tutorial-copy-data-portal.md

 ## Validate the pipeline
 To validate the pipeline, select **Validate** from the tool bar.

-You can see the JSON code associated with the pipeline by clicking **Code** on the upper-right.
+You can see the JSON code associated with the pipeline by clicking **Code** on the upper right.

 ## Debug and publish the pipeline
 You can debug a pipeline before you publish artifacts (linked services, datasets, and pipeline) to Data Factory or your own Azure Repos Git repository.